Apache Cassandra Connection Details

 Pagesize

-The maximum number of results to return per page from Cassandra.
+The maximum number of records per page the provider returns when requesting data from Cassandra.

 Data Type